Overview

 Viewing the output

-The easiest one is to view the visualisation online by following the url which can be found by using GET on the url endopoint that can be found in the root of all visualisation folders.
+The easiest one is to view the visualisation online by following the url which can be found by using GET on the url endpoint that can be found in the root of all visualisation folders.

-An alternative is to get one of the pre-rendered outputs which are located in the files/ folder under each visualisation.
+We also provide pre-rendered outputs which are located in the files/ folder under each visualisation.
 Here you have access to both png, pdf, txt and ansi versions.

 Sharing novem visuals